jobrien1726/D3-challenge/README.md

 ## Project Overview

 This projects aims to visualize what has often been referred to as the "health-poverty trap".
 Poverty is both a cause and consequence of poor health.
-The [data](assets/data/data.csv) used here corresponds to the estimates per state for 2014 census data from: https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml
+The [data](assets/data/data.csv) used here corresponds to the estimates per state from the 2014 census data.
+Source: https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml

 ## Technologies Used

+- JavaScript
+- D3.js
+- HTML
+- CSS
+- Bootstrap